Newtown Friends Meetinghouse and Cemetery

 Newtown Friends Meetinghouse and Cemetery is a historic Quaker meetinghouse and cemetery in Newtown, Bucks County, Pennsylvania.
 It was built in 1817, and is a two-story, stuccoed stone building with a gable roof.
 It measures 60 feet by 40 feet, 6 bays long and 3 bays deep.
 A one-story porch was added in 1866, and the second floor was added in 1900.
 Also on the property is a contributing horse shed, built in 1819.
-Adjacent to the meeting house is the contributing cemetery.
+Adjacent to the meeting house is a contributing cemetery.

 The site was listed on the National Register of Historic Places in 1977.